rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 ## Introduction

-With the increasing complexity of the machine learning models, the generated predictions are not easily interpretable by humans and are usually treated as black-box models.
+With the increasing complexity of machine learning models, the generated predictions are not easily interpretable by humans and are usually treated as black-box models.
 To address this issue, a rising field of explainability try to understand why those models make certain predictions.
-In recent years, the work by {% cite pmlr-v70-koh17a %} has attracted a lot of attention into many fields, using the idea of influence functions {% cite 10.2307/2285666 %} to identify the most responsible training points for a given prediction.
+In recent years, the work by {% cite pmlr-v70-koh17a %} has attracted a lot of attention in many fields, using the idea of influence functions {% cite 10.2307/2285666 %} to identify the most responsible training points for a given prediction.

 ## Robust Statistics

-Statistical methods relies explicitely or implicitely on assumptions based on the data analysis and the problem stated.
-The assumption usually concern the probabiliy distribution of the dataset.
-The most widely framework used makes the assumption that the observed data have a normal (Gaussian) distribution, and this *classical* statistical method has been used for regression, analysis of variance and multivariate analysis.
+Statistical methods rely explicitly or implicitly on assumptions based on the data analysis and the problem stated.
+The assumption usually concerns the probability distribution of the dataset.
+The most widely used framework makes the assumption that the observed data have a normal (Gaussian) distribution, and this *classical* statistical method has been used for regression, analysis of variance and multivariate analysis.
 However, real-life data is noisy and contain atypical observations, called outliers.
-Those observations deviate from the general pattern of data, and classical estimates such as sample mean and sample varianve can be highly adversely influenced.
+Those observations deviate from the general pattern of data, and classical estimates such as sample mean and sample variance can be highly adversely influenced.
 This can result in a bad fit of data.
-Robust statistics provides measures of robustness to provide a good fit for data containing outliers {% cite maronna2006robust %}.
+Robust statistics provide measures of robustness to provide a good fit for data containing outliers {% cite maronna2006robust %}.